Smart Cities

 • Fragmented authority

-• Lack of governance frameworks and regulatory safeguards for smart cities
+• Lack of governance frameworks and regulatory safeguards

 • Lack of skilled human capital